giantswarm/default-apps-cloud-director/.github/pull_request_template.md

 ### Testing

-Description on how default-apps-vcd can be tested.
+Description on how default-apps-cloud-director can be tested.

 - [ ] fresh install works
 - [ ] upgrade from previous version works